Taiwanese indigenous peoples: Ecological issues

-The indigenous communities of Taiwan are closely linked with ecological awareness and conservation issues on the island, as many of the environmental issues are spearheaded by aborigines.
-Political activism and sizable public protests regarding the logging of the Chilan Formosan Cypress, as well as efforts by an Atayal member of the Legislative Yuan, "focused debate on natural resource management and specifically on the involvement of aboriginal people therein".
+The indigenous communities of Taiwan are closely linked with ecological awareness and conservation issues on the island, as many of the environmental issues are spearheaded by indigenous.
+Political activism and sizable public protests regarding the logging of the Chilan Formosan Cypress, as well as efforts by an Atayal member of the Legislative Yuan, "focused debate on natural resource management and specifically on the involvement of indigenous people therein".
 Another high-profile case is the nuclear waste storage facility on Orchid Island, a small tropical island 60 km off the southeast coast of Taiwan.
 The inhabitants are the 4,000 members of the Tao (or Yami).
 In the 1970s the island was designated as a possible site to store low and medium grade nuclear waste.
 The island was selected on the grounds that it would be cheaper to build the necessary infrastructure for storage and it was thought that the population would not cause trouble.

 Large-scale construction began in 1978 on a site 100 m from the Immorod fishing fields.
 The Tao alleges that government sources at the time described the site as a "factory" or a "fish cannery", intended to bring "jobs [to the] home of the Tao/Yami, one of the least economically integrated areas in Taiwan".
 When the facility was completed in 1982, however, it was in fact a storage facility for "97,000 barrels of low-radiation nuclear waste from Taiwan's three nuclear power plants".
 The Tao have since stood at the forefront of the anti-nuclear movement and launched several exorcisms and protests to remove the waste they claim has resulted in deaths and sickness.
 The lease on the land has expired, and an alternative site has yet to be selected.

 The competition between different ways of representing and interpreting indigenous culture among local tourism operators does exist and creates tensions between indigenous tour guides and the NGOs which help to design and promote ethno/ecotourism.
 E.g., in a Sioulin Township, the government sponsored a project "Follow the Footsteps of Indigenous Hunters".
 Academics and members from environmental NGOs have suggested a new way of hunting: to replace shotgun with camera.
 Hunters benefit from the satisfaction of ecotourists who may spot wild animals under the instructions of accompanied indigenous hunters [Chen, 2012].
 The rarer the animals are witnessed by tourists, the higher the pay will be to the hunters.

+Military

+Taiwanese indigenous people make up a greater percentage of the Republic of China Armed Forces than their percentage of the overall Taiwanese population, making up 8.7 percent of military personnel as of 2024.
+Taiwanese indigenous people are especially critical to elite military units where they constitute over half of the personnel in some units.